crystal-ruby/pages/_posts/2014-04-22-to-see-or-not-to_c.md

 Off course the ruby-core and std libs were designed to do for ruby what libc does for c.
 Unfortunately they are badly designed and suffer from above brainwash (designed around c calls)

-Since kide is pure ruby there is a fair amount of functionality that would be nicer to provide straight in ruby.
+Since salama is pure ruby there is a fair amount of functionality that would be nicer to provide straight in ruby.
 As gems off course, for everybody to see and fix.
 For example, even if there were to be a printf (which i dislike) , it would be easy to code in ruby.

 What is needed is the underlying write to stdout.